Watch the 11:15am Mass on the Homepage of this website or go to our Facebook page. (Click here)

 Sunday Mass: Celebration of the Eucharist

 Eucharistic Ministers—Any Catholic who has received the Sacrament of Confirmation is eligible to be a Eucharistic Minister.
 This is a prayerful and joyful way to serve the St. Ann community at Mass.
 Training is scheduled at a mutually convenient time.
-Contact Joe Camacho (email@example.com)

 Eucharistic Outreach—Eucharistic Outreach Ministers are the presence of Christ and the Church to those who are ill, homebound, or otherwise unable to attend Mass.
 Ministers visit at times that are mutually convenient, generally every week or two.
 Beautiful friendships and deep prayer relationships are often formed, as you meet people where they are in their journey.

 Lectors—Proclaim the word in the assembly and help our St. Ann Community worship and grow in faith.
 Training is scheduled at a mutually convenient time.

-Music Ministry—The St. Ann Choir, a congenial mixture of people ranging in age from middle schoolers through senior citizens, requires the ability to sing or to play an instrument moderately well.
+Adult Choir -- The St. Ann Adult Choir, a congenial mix of people, requires the ability to sing or to play an instrument moderately well.
 Auditions are never required, but enthusiasm is!
 The choir leads the parish in singing hymns and service music during Mass and performs choir pieces for the different liturgical seasons.
 Some choir members are encouraged to train as cantors or as soloists.
-New members, both singers and instrumentalists, are warmly welcome to join this ministry at any time.
-Rehearsals are at 7:30 on Wednesday evenings.
-Contact Chris Lothamer (email@example.com) or just stop by to chat after Mass.
+Rehearsals are Wednesdays at 7:00pm.